aleksandersh/etcd-tui/README.md

-# etcd terminal user interface
+# etcd terminal user interface client

 What is [etcd](https://etcd.io/)?
 > A distributed, reliable key-value store for the most critical data of a distributed system